madosh/MCP-ITSM/diagrams/README.md

 - GitHub (which natively renders Mermaid in markdown)
 - VS Code with the Mermaid extension
 - The official Mermaid Live Editor: https://mermaid.live/
 - Any Markdown editor that supports Mermaid

+## Adding New Diagrams

+To add a new diagram:

+1. Create a new `.mmd` file following the naming convention
+2. Use Mermaid syntax to create your diagram
+3. Update this README to include your new diagram
+4. Test your diagram in a Mermaid renderer before committing